 State and area data show the highest employment levels are in major metropolitan areas.
 The top three cities are:

 Due to the need for legal services in every part of the country, graduates are not beholden to working in large cities, but they may find it more difficult to find work in smaller cities and towns.

 Lawyers mostly work in office settings, with occasional travel to meet with clients or to conduct work at outside agencies and organizations like:

 The environment is fast-paced with heavy amounts of pressure to meet deadlines and perform well for clients.
 Most legal professionals work well over 40 hours per week and spend time away from the office researching and preparing or reviewing documents.
 Associate-level lawyers may work especially heavy hours as they try to increase their standing in a firm and move up to partner status.

 Final Thoughts on the Best Degree Path to Becoming a Lawyer

-The “best” degree path to becoming a lawyer continues to be an individual choice between several options.
-There are a large number of undergraduate degrees that fit well for aspiring lawyers, but the best choice is often the one that will inspire the undergraduate to engage in the coursework and perform at a high academic level.
+The best degree path to becoming a lawyer continues to be an individual choice among several options.
+There are a large number of undergraduate degrees that fit well for aspiring lawyers.
+But the best choice is often the one that will inspire the undergraduate to engage in the coursework and perform at a high academic level.

 While competition remains very strong, becoming an attorney is still a prestigious profession that pays well above most other occupations.
 And because legal services and consultation are needed everywhere, lawyers have exceptional latitude on what type of work they want to engage in.